yverdon/geocity/django_wfs3/README.md

 This is probably still relatively far from a full OGC Services API implementation and currently only aims to support read-only view from QGIS.

-This app will as some point be factored out into a reusable Django library.
+This app will at some point be factored out into a reusable Django library.